Bambooin/rimerc/README.md

 When first coming into the Rime input methods, seeking for their **privacy and security**, but encountered lots of obstacles

-Lack of UI settings and steep learn curve are very hard for nobies, very eager to have an out of box solution
+Lack of UI settings and steep learning curve are very unfriendly for nobies, very eager to have an out of box solution

-Come up with the idea of sharing configuration to help Rime community easily and efficiently
+Come up with the idea of sharing configuration to help Rime community use it easily and efficiently

 ## Privacy

-Input method as a necessary daily software used, the data involved is extremely **sensitive and privacy**, but most of current commercial input methods abuse of user's data and privacy
+Input method as a necessary daily used software, the data involved is extremely **sensitive and privacy**, but most of current commercial input methods abuse of user's data and privacy

 For people who pay attention to personal privacy, it is urgent to have a safe input method.
-Rime meets these requirements, but lack of dictionary and configuration is very difficult for begginer, so share rimerc with community
+Rime meets these requirements, but lack of dictionary and configuration is very difficult for begginer, so share rimerc with the community

 ## Introduction